sonic-net/SONiC/doc/sflow/sflow_hld.md

   * Valid range 256:8388608.

   Note that on an interface, the sample-rate must be same in both tx and rx direction.

+  If sample-direction is not set at interface level, it will configure direction "rx" irrespective of global configuraion.
+User needs to override the same with "config sflow interface sample-direction" command.

 * **sflow polling-interval** *{value}*